mrjones2014/opnix/README.md

 Manage secrets for NixOS with 1Password natively with a NixOS module.

+> [!NOTE]
+> This is _alpha software_ at this time.
+Expect breaking changes and possible instability.

 ## Usage

 Add the `opnix` module as a Flake input: